limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-1-walkthrough.md

 |_  256 0a:ad:aa:c7:16:f7:15:07:f0:a8:50:23:17:f3:1c:2e (ECDSA)
 ```

 The web server always returns `403 Forbidden`, no matter what I do, which is frustrating.
 Even when I pass the HTTP request through the proxy (squid), I still get the same response.
-An idea struck me when I went to the proxy at `http://192.168.30.4:31337` — I should be using the hostname instead of the IP address!
+An idea struck me when I went to the proxy at `http://192.168.30.4:31337`—I should be using the hostname instead of the IP address!

 ![screenshot-1](/assets/images/posts/pinkys-palace-1-walkthrough/screenshot-1.png)